-In January 2018, Facebook announced adjustments to its News Feed algorithm, dramatically reducing organic reach for fan pages.
-The news exploded across Taiwan’s marketing and self-media circles.
+In January 2018, Facebook announced adjustments to its News Feed algorithm, drastically reducing organic reach for fan pages.
+As soon as the news broke, Taiwan’s marketing and self-media circles exploded.

 “Facebook betrayed us!”
 “This is platform hegemony!”
-“Ten years of building destroyed overnight!”
+“Ten years of hard work destroyed overnight!”

-Watching these angry posts, my mind wandered to something else: what exactly are you angry about?
+Looking at these angry posts, I was thinking about something else entirely: What exactly are you angry about?

 Let me do some math.

-Over the past ten years, we—as users, creators, brand managers—have done so much on Facebook: built fan pages, posted content, ran ads, managed communities, communicated with customers through Messenger.
-We’ve enjoyed humanity’s first taste of internet-scale network effects within this massive system of over 2 billion users.
+Over the past ten years, we—as users, creators, brand managers—have done countless things on Facebook: built fan pages, posted content, ran ads, managed communities, communicated with customers through Messenger.
+In this massive system with over 2 billion users, we enjoyed humanity’s first experience of true internet-scale network effects.

-And as end users, how much have we paid Facebook?
+And as end users, how much did we pay Facebook?

 Zero.